sympy/sympy/README.md

 You can also get the latest version of SymPy from
 <https://pypi.python.org/pypi/sympy/>

-To get the git version do
+To get the Git version, do

     $ git clone https://github.com/sympy/sympy.git